 It’s important to note that you should probably separate each part of them into a different software instrument track.

-This allows for more customization for each part of the kit, including with EQ, Compression, and other dynamic processing plug-ins and effects.
+This allows for more customization for each part of the kit, including with EQ, Compression, and other dynamic processing plug-ins and effects (FabFilter has the best limiter, EQ, and compressor on Plugin Boutique).

 For instance, if you want to a flanger on the hi-hats, or perhaps a bit of delay or reverb on the snare, just to fatten things up a bit, this allows you to customize the individual sound of the kit, without affecting the others.